 Iceland is characterized by fairly cold winters and mild summers.
 With an average July temperature of 13°C in the south, Icelanders are not known for their tans or days spent lounging on the beach.
 Fortunately, the Icelanders have an antidote to the cold weather: an abundance of hot springs.
 Reykjavík alone has seven naturally heated public pools.
 The average temperature for the south in December is 0°C, and so snow is common here.
 The upside of this is that the easily accessible ski mountains can open once we’ve had a decent dumping of snow.
 Regarding the best time to visit, this depends on what attractions in Iceland you want to see.

 Iceland tourism has grown significantly over the last decade, so much that two million tourists now visit the country every year.
 These visitors are fairly well spread out, with many coming throughout the winter in the hope of seeing the northern lights.
 However, in the high season—June to August— many more tourists visit to make the most of the almost 24 hours of sunlight and the slightly warmer and milder weather.
-In the winter, snowstorms, sand storms, and heavy winds are common, but these do not happen so much in the summer, so it’s a more pleasant environment in which to rent a car in Iceland and explore the country.
+In the winter, snowstorms, sand storms, and heavy winds are common, but these do not happen so much in the summer, so it’s a more pleasant environment in which to rent a car in Reykjavik and go explore the country.
 You will likely have heard of our most population attractions: the Golden Circle Route, a route taking you to several incredible places (Þingvellir National Park, Gullfoss waterfall, and Geysir geothermal area among others) and the Blue Lagoon geothermal spa.

 The Blue Lagoon, Iceland’s most famous geothermal spa, is only one of many.
 It’s conveniently located only 50km (31 miles) from Reykjavík, around a 45-minute car journey.
 The expanding company also runs its own coach shuttle service to take you there: Destination Blue Lagoon.
 What started as just an electric blue bathing pool formed by run-off water from a geothermal plant has expanded into a complex, which now includes on-site restaurants, a hotel, and its very own skincare range.
 Booking in advance is required, as this wonder is high in demand.
 But, as I mentioned before, it’s one of many geothermal spas, and there are dozens of other natural, unregulated hot springs spread throughout the country.